This release has some significant enhancements, and some bug fixes.

 - The red line indicating compression (below the volume control in the lower toolbar) used to anticipate the sound we were hearing by up to a second, due to buffering.
 This is now fixed so the red line shows the compression of the sound we are currently hearing.

 - We have removed the different "play modes" from the Play menu, which most of you were probably unaware of anyway.
-I don't think anyone used them and they just caused confusion.
+Hardly anyone used them and they just caused confusion.
 If you don't know what I am talking about then don't worry, you don't need to know.

-However if you are one of the very few people who did use these modes then please see these two FAQs for ways of getting the same effects:
+However if you are one of the very few people who did use these modes then please see these three FAQs for ways of getting the same effects:

 "How can I start playback at a specific point without changing the current point or selection?"

 "How can I start playback from the beginning of the track?"